flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 - Device, operating system and app information
 - Ad performance, diagnostics, fraud prevention and security information

-The App uses Googleâ€™s User Messaging Platform (UMP) where required to request and manage advertising consent choices.
+The App uses Google User Messaging Platform (UMP) where required to request and manage advertising consent choices.
 An â€œAd privacy optionsâ€ entry may be available inside the App when required.

 Premium users do not receive in-app advertisements after Premium access is successfully recognized.
 Google Play and other technical services may still process information required for purchases, security, analytics or crash reporting.